More

 What Are the Steps of Patch Management Process?

 The patch management process works depending on whether a patch is applied to a standalone system or numerous systems in an enterprise’s network.
-Irrespective of the environment, there are three key steps involved in the patching workflow:
+Irrespective of the environment, there are three key steps involved in the process of deploying patches:

 Step 1 – Vulnerability Scanning

-This step involves a complete inventory check of all open vulnerabilities on all assets.
+This step involves a complete inventory check for open vulnerabilities and security gaps in the company assets.
 It’s essential to check all devices in the company’s IT environment that have access to detailed hardware and software information.

 Step 2 – Prioritization Strategy